intellihr/ui-components/src/domain/Layouts/SectionList/SectionList.examples.md

   </SectionList.Section>
   <SectionList.UnStyledSection>
     <Text>
-      This is a Section, it can be used to display data on the page with correct padding and will automatically display a border below itself if another section is below it in the section list and you are on desktop.
+      This is a unstyled Section, it can be used to display data on the page with correct padding.
     </Text>
   </SectionList.UnStyledSection>
   <SectionList.AnnotatedSection